linux-system-roles/logging/roles/rsyslog/README.md

 ------------------
 - `rsyslog_viaq_config_dir`: Directory to store viaq configuration files.
 Default to '/etc/rsyslog.d/viaq'.
 - `rsyslog_viaq_log_dir`: Viaq log directory.
 Default to '/var/log/containers'.
-- `openshift_logging_use_ops`: Set to 'True', if you have a second ES cluster for infrastructure logs.
-Default to 'False'.
 - `logging_mmk8s_token`: Path to token for kubernetes.
 Default to "/etc/rsyslog.d/viaq/mmk8s.token"
 - `logging_mmk8s_ca_cert`: Path to CA cert for kubernetes.
 Default to "/etc/rsyslog.d/viaq/mmk8s.ca.crt"
 - `rsyslog_elasticsearch_viaq`: A set of following variables to specify output elasticsearch configurations.
 It could be an array if multiple elasticsearch clusters to be configured.